ktorio/ktor-documentation/topics/sevalla.md

 <link-summary>Learn how to prepare and deploy a Ktor application to Sevalla.</link-summary>

-In this tutorial, we show you how to prepare and deploy a Ktor application to [Sevalla](https://sevalla.com/).
+In this tutorial, you will learn how to prepare and deploy a Ktor application to [Sevalla](https://sevalla.com/).
 You can use one of the following initial projects, depending on the way used to [create a Ktor server](server-create-and-configure.topic):

 * [embedded-server](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/embedded-server)